Precision Pest Control

 Prevention Tips

-• Shake or inspect firewood carefully and store it at least 20 feet from the house
+• Store firewood at least 20 feet from the house and bring only what you need inside at a time

-• Seal cracks around doors, windows, foundation, and utility entries
+• Seal cracks around doors, windows, utility penetrations, and foundation walls

-• Keep woodpiles, leaf litter, and mulch away from the foundation
+• Keep leaf litter, mulch, and wood piles away from direct contact with the foundation

-• Install or repair door sweeps and window screens
+• Install or repair door sweeps and window screens, paying particular attention to garage doors and basement windows in wooded areas

 Frequently Asked Questions